 Students may take a credit by exam for courses in which they have had previous instruction or are wishing to accelerate.
 The students are allowed three hours to complete the exam, and it is similar to taking a final exam at the end of a semester.
 To award recovery credit, the score on the exam must be 70 or above on a criterion-referenced test.
-A score of 80 is required for recovery credit when no previous instruction has been received.
+A score of 80 is required for acceleration credit when no previous instruction has been received.
 Acceleration credit is awarded when the score on the exam is a 3 or higher for College Board Advanced Placement exam or 80% on any other criterion-referenced test approved by the school district.
+If a student is given credit by exam for a course with a corresponding EOC assessment on the basis of an examination on which the student scored 80 percent or higher, the district must enter the examination score on the student's transcript, and the student is not required to take an applicable EOC assessment instrument for the course.
+19 TAC 74.24(c)(11).
 The only board approved credit by exams are offered through Texas Tech University and the University of Texas.
 Credit by exam scores are not calculated in GPA and do not average with a semester grade for full year credit.
 Students should consult their counselor if they choose to take a credit by exam for make-up credit.
 Exams are administered four times a year.
 A student may not attempt to earn credit by exam for a specific high school course more than two times.
 If a student fails to earn credit by examination for a specific high school course before the beginning of the school year in which the student would ordinarily be required to enroll in that course in accordance with the school district's prescribed course sequence, the student must satisfactorily complete the course to receive credit.